 How is Ewing sarcoma in children diagnosed in a child?

 Your child's healthcare provider will ask about your child's health history and symptoms.
 He or she will examine your child.
 Your child may be referred to a specialist.
 This may be a bone specialist (orthopedic surgeon) or a bone cancer specialist (orthopedic oncologist).
 Your child may have tests such as:

 - X-ray.
 An X-ray uses a small amount of radiation to take pictures of bones and other body tissues.

 - Blood tests.
-The blood is tested to look for signs of Ewing sarcoma.
-Genetic testing may also be done to look for DNA changes that can cause the cancer.
+The blood may be tested to look for signs of Ewing sarcoma.

 - CT scan.
 This test uses a series of X-rays and a computer to make detailed images of the body.

 - MRI.
 This test uses large magnets, radio waves, and a computer to make detailed images of the inside of the body.